DataDog/chaos-controller/docs/disk_failure.md

 ## Notes

-* The source code of the eBPF disk failure program is [here](../ebpf/disk-failure).
+* The source code of the eBPF disk failure program is [here](../ebpf/disk-failure)
 * Tested with Ubuntu 22.10, kernel 5.15, go 1.19
-* To know how to create an eBPF disruption you can refer to the following [documentation](ebpf_disruption.md).
+* To know how to create an eBPF disruption you can refer to the following [documentation](ebpf_disruption.md)
+* :warning: It does not support linux kernel greater than 5.15.95
-* Be sure to have a kernel build with eBPF:
+* :warning: Be sure to have a kernel build with eBPF:

 ```shell
 CONFIG_BPF=y